smithy-lang/smithy/docs/source-2.0/spec/json-ast.rst

     * - :ref:`identifiers <resource-identifiers>`
       - Map<String, :ref:`AST shape reference <ast-shape-reference>`>
       - Defines identifier names and shape IDs used to identify the resource.
+    * - :ref:`properties <resource-properties>`
+      - :ref:`AST shape reference <ast-shape-reference>`
+      - Defines a map of property string names to shape IDs that enumerate the properties of the resource.
     * - :ref:`create <create-lifecycle>`
       - :ref:`AST shape reference <ast-shape-reference>`
       - Defines the lifecycle operation used to create a resource using one